Skip to main content

 Body runs first, exit condition reads actual output:

-Parallel (static fan-out)
+Parallel (enrichment fan-out)

 Parallel (dynamic fan-out)